koraktor/silo/README.md

     $ gem install silo

+If you want to use the development code you can add the following dependency to your Gemfile:

+    gem 'silo', :git => git://github.com/koraktor/silo.git

-If you want to use the development code you should clone the Git repository:
+If you want to work with the development code you should clone the Git
+repository:

     $ git clone git://github.com/koraktor/silo.git
     $ cd silo
     $ bundle install

-    $ rake install
+Or even better, create your own fork.

 ## Basic usage